 Short Course Audience:

-Hong Liu is a Principal Engineer and Director at Google Technical Infrastructure, where she is involved in the system architecture and interconnect for a large-scale computing platform.
-Her research interests include interconnection networks, high-speed signaling, optical access and metro design.
-Prior to joining Google, Hong was a Member of Technical Staff at Juniper Networks, where she worked on the architecture and design of network core routers and multi-chassis switches.
+Hong Liu is a Principal Engineer and Director at Google Technical Infrastructure, where she is involved in the system architecture and optical solutions for datacenter, metro and access.
+Prior to joining Google, Hong was a Member of Technical Staff at Juniper Networks.
 Hong received her Ph.D in electrical engineering from Stanford University and , is an OSA Fellow.